Hosting and bandwidth provided by MacAce.net.

 iOS support is a major point of differentiation between the iPhone 4, iPhone 4S and iPod touch 4th Gen.

-Finally, the iPod touch 4th Gen only partially supports iOS 6 and does not support iOS 7 at all.
-Based on e-mail received, some readers have been upset that iOS 7 does not support the iPod touch 4th Gen models as they were sold as new a mere eleven days before iOS 7 was announced.
+The iPod touch 4th Gen only partially supports iOS 6 and does not support iOS 7 or later versions of the iOS at all.
+Based on e-mail received, some readers were quite upset that iOS 7 did not support the iPod touch 4th Gen models as they were sold as new a mere eleven days before iOS 7 was announced.

-It would be easy to assume that Apple has made this decision to limit the lifespan of the cheaper iPod touch 4th Gen, but the company also may feel that the operating system simply does not perform acceptably with 256 MB of RAM.
+It would be easy to assume that Apple made this decision to limit the lifespan of the cheaper iPod touch 4th Gen, but the company also may feel that the operating system simply does not perform acceptably with 256 MB of RAM.
+It is worth noting that some have found the iPhone 4 to be too slow running iOS 7, and certainly the iPod touch 4th Gen would have been much, much slower if it were to run iOS 7.
+Likewise, the iPhone 4S is a bit slower running iOS 8 than iOS 7 and even slower running iOS 9.

-Of course, a lack of support for iOS 7 does not mean that the iPod touch 4th Gen will immediately stop working, but app support will wane more quickly than it will for the iPhone 4 and iPhone 4S.
+Of course, a lack of support for iOS 7 does not mean that the iPod touch 4th Gen no longer works, but current app support is basically non-existent for iOS 6 and becoming less and less common for iOS 7, as well.

 For your convenience, the main differences between the iPhone 4, iPhone 4S and iPod touch 4th Gen are summarized below: